stat545ubc-2023/mda-mtello22/README.md

 1. Milestone.Rmd file: Contains the code necessary to perform the analysis and is structured in a report format so the code and plots are interpreted in the same place.

 2. Milestone.md file: Contains the output from knitting the .Rmd file, this file is for visualization purposes only and it can be easily displayed on GitHub.

+Also this repo has an output folder.
+Containing processed data (.csv file) and a linear model (.RDS file) generated during Milestone 2